TIIF-Bench: How Does Your T2I Model Follow Your Instructions?

-\textbf{(i) Prompt‑design methodology.} We identify critical limitations of existing benchmarks (fixed-length prompts, high semantic redundancy, and limited syntactic diversity) and propose a novel attribute-composition strategy to address these issues.
-Additionally, we introduce new evaluation dimensions and vary prompt length to test T2I model robustness.
+\textbf{(i) Prompt-design methodology.} We identify critical limitations in existing T2I benchmarks, including fixed-length prompts, high semantic redundancy, and limited syntactic diversity.
+To address these issues, we propose a novel attribute-composition strategy that improves semantic coverage and diversity, and introduce additional evaluation dimensions together with prompt-length variations to systematically assess model robustness.

-\textbf{(ii) Fine-grained evaluation protocol.} We propose an assessment framework that leverages the world knowledge of VLMs to pose attribute-specific yes/no queries, achieving finer alignment with human preference than previous metrics.
+\textbf{(ii) Fine-grained evaluation protocol.} We investigate effective paradigms for using VLMs as automated evaluators and develop a dedicated TIIF-Evaluator.
+Leveraging the world knowledge of VLMs, the evaluator performs attribute-specific yes/no verification with interpretable chain-of-thought reasoning, enabling more fine-grained and reliable alignment assessment than previous metrics.